jeguzzi/coppeliasim-aseba/README.md

   - fully featured 3D robotics simulation (this from CoppeliaSim alone :-))
   - ground sensors detects steps/holes/ too
   - proximity sensors responds to material color too
+  - some more LEDs (2 for ground sensors and 3 for the battery-level)
   - accelerometer
   - proximity communication
   - tap detection from acceletometer
+  - basic support for rc, microphone, speaker, battery, and temperature sensor.
   - multiple robots on the same Aseba network (without the need of asebaswitch)
   - customizable Thymio aseba node
   - custom Aseba nodes implemented in lua